“I think I should pay more taxes,” said no sole trader ever.

 BUT the IRD won’t automatically accept every expense as a tax deduction.
 As we’ve already talked about, they have strict criteria for what is and isn’t tax deductible.

 A good example is work clothes.
-The IRD only allows deductions for mandated uniforms, clothing with logos, and health and safety equipment..
+The IRD only allows deductions for mandated uniforms, clothing with logos, and health and safety equipment.
 Even if you only use certain clothes for work, if they could feasibly be worn outside of work, you’re out of luck.

-Sameer is a baker, specialising in complex cake art.
-Because his creations are usually quite delicate, he often cuts and serves his cakes at events as part of the service.
-He purchased black dress pants and a crisp white shirt to wear for these events, and only uses them while at work.
+He recently purchased new black dress pants and a crisp white shirt to wear for these events, and only uses these clothes while working.
 But because he could reasonably wear this outfit to a personal event, it is not tax deductible according to the IRD.

 Tax deductions